vectordotdev/vector/website/docs/setup/guides/getting-started.md

-This unit test spec has a name, defines an input event to feed into our pipeline at a specific transform (in this case our _only_ transform), and defines where we expect to see resulting events coming out.
+This unit test spec has a name, defines an input event to feed into our pipeline at a specific transform (in this case our _only_ transform), and defines where we'd like to capture resulting events coming out.

 When we run `vector test ./vector.toml` it will print the input and output events of our target transform: